Checksum-Based Storage Implementation

 Deduplication

-Artifactory stores any binary file only once.
-This is what we call "once and once only storage".
-First time a file is uploaded, Artifactory runs the required checksum calculations when storing the file, however, if the file is uploaded again (to a different location, for example), the upload is implemented as a simple database transaction that creates another record mapping the file's checksum to its new location.
+Artifactory stores any binary file only once, and this is what we call once and once only storage.
+First time a file is uploaded, Artifactory runs the required checksum calculations when storing the file.
+However, if the file is uploaded again (to a different location, for example), the upload is implemented as a simple database transaction that creates another record mapping the file's checksum to its new location.
 There is no need to actually store the file again in storage.
 No matter how many times a file is uploaded, the filestore only hosts a single copy of the file.

 Copying and Moving Files

-Copying and moving a file is implemented by simply adding and removing database references and, correspondingly, performance of these actions is that of a database transaction.
+Copying and moving a file are implemented by simply adding and removing database references, and the performance of these actions corresponds to that of a database transaction.

 Deleting Files

 Deleting a file is also a simple database transaction in which the corresponding database record is deleted.
 The file itself is not directly deleted, even if the last database entry pointing to it is removed.
-So-called "orphaned" files are removed in the background by Artifactory's garbage collection processes.
+Orphaned files are removed in the background by Artifactory's garbage collection processes.

 Upload, Download, and Replication